dgleba/bashrail/docs/docker.dkr.notes/README.notes.nuxtrl.railnuxt490.vue.autheg.brail.docker.dkr_master.txt

 Status: works.

-autheg-backend works with autheg-frontend. and works with brail484b53 as well.
+autheg-backend works with autheg-frontend. and works with brail484b53 backend as well.